ZhenfaZheng/NAMDinMomentumSpace/README.md

 # 4. Citation

-For more details on the code, we refer the users to the manuscript accompying the source code:
+For theoretical details on the code, we refer the users to the manuscript accompying the source code:

 > Z. Zheng, Y. Shi, J.J.
 Zhou, O. V. Prezhdo, Q. Zheng, J. Zhao, *"Ab initio real-time quantum dynamics of charge carriers in momentum space"*,